fru1tstand/hcde-fanfiction-study/readme.md

 # Distributed Mentoring
 Does distributed mentoring have a positive effect on writing ability as demonstrated by several attributes and writing quality?
+[Click here](https://github.com/fru1tstand/hcde-fanfiction-study/archive/master.zip) to download the latest version of this repository (along with the workbooks, source code, etc).

 ## Worklog & Changelist
 ### April 25, 2016 ~ April 29, 2016